grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 ## Single Responsibility

 I already said that we want our system to be a web of composable objects.
-Also, I said that we want to be able to unplug a cluster of objects at any place and plug in something different.
+Obviously, an object is a granule of composability - we cannot e.g. unplug half of object and plug in another half.
+Thus, a valid question to ask is this: how big should an object be to make the composability comfortable - to let us unplug as much logic as we want, leaving the rest untouched.

 This leads to a question: what is the granule of composability?
 How much should a class do to be composable?

 TODO